Glaucoma eye pressure vs. normal eye pressure

 What is considered normal eye pressure?

-The Glaucoma Research Foundation defines normal eye pressure as a measurement that falls between between 12 and 22 mm Hg.
+The Glaucoma Research Foundation defines normal eye pressure as a measurement that falls between 12 and 22 mm Hg.
 The last part (mm Hg) stands for millimeters of mercury, the unit of measurement for inner-eye pressure.

 Doctors refer to patients with ocular hypertension as glaucoma suspects.